armory/docs/content/en/docs/release-notes/rn-armory-spinnaker/armoryspinnaker_v2-19-6.md

 Note that Armory's Pipeline as Code and the open source Managed Pipeline Templates are not integrated and do not work together.

-By default, the MPTv2 UI is disabled in Armory Spinnaker 2.19.6.
-Leaving the UI disabled maintains the same experience you had with Armory Spinnaker 2.18.x (OSS 1.18.x).
+By default, the MPTv2 UI is disabled in Armory 2.19.6.
+Leaving the UI disabled maintains the same experience you had with Armory 2.18.x (OSS 1.18.x).

 If you want to enable the MPTv2 UI, see [Enabling the Managed Pipeline Templates UI](https://kb.armory.io/admin/enable-mptv2/).

 ###  Spinnaker Community Contributions
-The following highlights describe some of the major changes from the Spinnaker community for OSS Release 1.19.5, which is included in this release of Armory Spinnaker 2.19:
+The following highlights describe some of the major changes from the Spinnaker community for OSS Release 1.19.5, which is included in this release of Armory 2.19:

 **Java 11**
 > The migration to Java 11 continues.
 This should not affect Spinnaker users.
 If you extend Spinnaker, this change may affect you.